Trusts

 Spendthrift trust

 This type of trust limits the beneficiary’s access to the trust’s assets.
 Instead of distributing an inheritance all at once, the trustee has discretion over how and when distributions are made to a beneficiary.
-This These types of trusts for estate planning help protect an inheritance from poor spending habits, creditors, and unfortunate life events, like a divorce.
+These types of trusts for estate planning help protect an inheritance from poor spending habits, creditors, and unfortunate life events, like a divorce.
 A Spendthrift trust will help keep the funds distributed more evenly, and the strict plan and timeline of the trust will allow it to last well into the future, often for the remainder of the beneficiary’s lifetime.

 Special needs trust